QEF/q-e/README_GPU.md

 Function and subroutine calls having global variables in their argument should be guarded by calls to `using_xxx` with the appropriate argument.
-Obviously calls with argument 0 and 1 must be prepended.
+Obviously calls with argument 0 and 1 must always be prepended.

 The actual allocation of a duplicated variable happens when `using_xxx_d`